Baedeker's United States 4/5/2021

 The Russian literary critic Mikhail Bakhtin said that a novel can include and absorb other genres and remain a novel.

-In Moby Dick, for example, Melville pens entire chapters devoted to natural history and zoology (such material was not uncommon in the 19th century).
+In Moby Dick, for example, Melville pens entire chapters devoted to natural history and zoology.
 History, poetry, songs, and folklore grace The Lord of the Rings.
 Some of Kurt Vonnegut's novels contain drawings.